strvcom/eslint-config-javascript/README.md

 Once the ruleset is installed, you must create your own *.eslintrc.{js,json,yml}* configuration file in your project's root (or in some of the subfolders, if you want to apply different rules to different parts of your code) and include those rulesets that you want to use.
 See the [tutorial](tutorial) directory for, well... tutorial.

+### Integrating ESLint with your IDE/editor

+See the [editor-integrations](tutorial/editor-integrations.md) document for tips.

 ### Example configuration files

 See the [tutorial](tutorial) directory for lots of example config files.